The Breeze (New Zealand radio station): Rotorua

+Whakatāne

+The Breeze launched in Whakatāne on 1 June 2023.
+It broadcasts on 92.1 MHz, a frequency previously used by other MediaWorks brands (including Radio Pacific, Radio Live, Magic Talk and Today FM).

+Gisborne

+The Breeze launched in Gisborne in March 2023.
+It broadcasts on 94.9 MHz, a frequency previously used by other MediaWorks brands (including Radio Pacific, Radio Live, Magic Talk and Today FM).
+Prior to 2010, Radio Pacific and, later, Radio Live were broadcast on 94.8 MHz.

 Hawke's Bay

 Commenced broadcasting 6 August 2007, on 97.5 MHz, the frequency previously used by Radio Pacific (now 549 kHz), then by Radio Live (now 106.3FM).
 In 2015 a local breakfast was introduced when More FM Hawkes Bay announcers Kevin Wagg and Megan Banks moved to The Breeze.
 In April 2017, Martin Good moved from The Hits to The Breeze.
 In September 2018, Good's former co-host from The Hits, Sarah, also moved to The Breeze Breakfast.
 In January 2022, Sarah was replaced by Jacque Tucker (transferred from More FM Rodney).

-Local Programming: Breakfast presented by Martin Good and Jacque Tucker.
-Saturday Breakfast with Grant Bailey.

 Taranaki

 The Breeze originally launched in Taranaki in February 2008 broadcasting on 100.4 MHz, a frequency not previously used by any other station, however after less than six months on the air this frequency was taken over by student station The Most FM.
 The Breeze was relaunched on 92.3 MHz, a frequency that ironically was previously occupied by The Most FM.
 Before switching to a live networked breakfast in March 2009.